-So, whether you are planning a trip to southern Italy, planning a honeymoon in Italy, or planning a family trip to Italy or just need a guide to planning a trip to Italy below are all the things to consider as I go through how to get around in Italy, where to stay, places to visit in Italy and generally things to keep in mind as you consider budget and style of travel.
+So, whether you are planning a trip to southern Italy, planning a honeymoon in Italy, or planning a family trip to Italy or just need a guide to planning a trip to Italy below are all the things to consider as I go through how to get around in Italy, where to stay, places to visit in Italy, stunning restaurants in Italy to check out and generally things to keep in mind as you consider budget and style of travel.
 If you need help planning a trip to Italy, read on!

 - 1 How To Plan A Trip To Italy – Regions of Italy To Visit